 The Engineering Laboratory Reports Manual here is a working draft being prepared as part of my sabbatical project during the Fall 2016 semester at Wilkes University.
-This version is being used during the Spring 2017 semester for EE241 at Wilkes University, and will subsequently be revised to a final version during summer, 2017.
+This version is being used during the Spring 2017 semester for EE241 at Wilkes University, and was subsequently used during Fall 2017 for EE283 and EE252.
 These materials are being posted to elicit feedback and comments on things that could be improved and contributions in the form or examples that can be added to various appendices.
+A final revision will be made Summer 2018.

 This project is to revise, bring up to date, and to expand the "Engineering Laboratory Reports Manual" first developed during the summer of 2008.
 After seeing the deficiencies noted on their laboratory reports in EE252, Electronics 2, students responded, "We don´t know how to write a (good) laboratory report."
 They were right.
 The Little, Brown Book addresses writing in general very well.
 But for discipline specific writing, especially for advanced classes with big projects, support has been inadequate.
 Laboratory manuals, where they exist as such, typically address the substance of lab exercises to be done, without much help beyond an example laboratory report that is often used as a template by students.
 Laboratory manuals do not typically contain anything such as advice on how to deal with surprises, or even mechanical issues such as how to port graphics into a report in an effective manner.